Pontoon boat: History

-The 1951 invention of the pontoon motorboat in the United States is credited to a farmer who lived on the Horseshoe chain of lakes, near Richmond, Minnesota.
+The 1952 invention of the pontoon motorboat in the United States is credited to a farmer who lived on the Horseshoe Chain of Lakes, near Richmond, Minnesota.
 Ambrose Weeres put a wooden platform on two columns of steel barrels welded together end-to-end, creating a sturdy deck that would be more stable on a lake than a conventional boat.
-Living in the "Land of 10,000 Lakes", Weeres thought this idea might be marketed.
+Living in the "Land of 10,000 Lakes," Weeres thought this idea might be marketed.
 The first boat was "The Empress".
 He built a few boats and sold them with the help of dealers.
 He started Weeres Industries to meet unexpected demand.
 Weeres, later called "Mr. Pontoon", was elected to the Minnesota Marina Hall of Fame.

 Designs and uses

 Common pontoon boat designs are a catamaran with two hulls, or a trimaran with three hulls.
 Boats with three hulls are sometimes called tri-toons.

+Pontoon boat designs have changed significantly since the early 2000s, with boats now featuring larger tubes, increased engine horsepower, and cuddy cabins.

 Pontoon boats are used for pleasure on lakes and rivers, and in some cases on oceans close to shore.
-Pontoon watersport activities include tubing, waterskiing, wakeboarding.
-Common pontoon accessories include an inflatable slide, diving board, sun shades, and bimini tops.
+Pontoon watersport activities include tubing, waterskiing, and wakeboarding.
+Common pontoon accessories include inflatable slides, diving boards, sun shades, and Bimini tops.

-They are also used as a small vessel ferries to cross rivers and lakes in many parts of the world, especially in Africa.
+They are also used as small vessel ferries to cross rivers and lakes in many parts of the world, especially in Africa.
 Pontoon ferries may be motorized, such as the Kazungula Ferry across the Zambezi River, or powered by another boat, or pulled by cables.
-A type of ferry known as the cable ferry ("punts" was what they were called in the medieval times and in modern Australia and New Zealand) pull themselves across a river using a motor or human power applied to the cable, which also guides the pontoon.
+A type of ferry known as the cable ferry (also called punts in medieval times and in modern Australia and New Zealand) pull themselves across a river using a motor or human power applied to the cable, which also guides the pontoon.
 Pontoons may support a platform, creating a raft.
 A raft supporting a house-like structure is a houseboat.
-A pontoon boat keeping a sauna cabin is called a sauna boat.
+A pontoon boat keeping a sauna cabin is called a sauna boat or sauntoon.

 Small inflatable pontoon boats are one or two-person, catamaran-type boats, designed for leisure and fishing.
 Their pontoons are made out of abrasion-resistant PVC and nylon with aluminum, steel, and plastic frames for support.
-In today’s setting, more and more people prefer to use frameless pontoon boats.
+In today's setting, more and more people prefer to use frameless pontoon boats.
 They are powered with paddles, oars and often with electric trolling motors using deep cycle lead batteries.
 Commonly they are equipped with motor mount, battery storage area, fishing rod holders, canopy, fishfinder mount, small anchor, and other required fishing gear.
 Such boats are suitable for ponds, lakes, rivers, and seas during calm weather.
 However, due to their light weight, they are susceptible to waves and windy conditions.
 Nonetheless, such boats are often used even for big game fishing.

+Jumbo pontoon boats are used to give guided tours to tourists.

+Hydrodynamic design and analysis of lift and drag characteristics of round pontoon planing surfaces is complex, since the deadrise angle is changing with pontoon arc (circumference), but this is resolved with this paper.